retaildevcrews/helium/docs/ParameterValidation.md

     - Status: 200
     - Content-Type: application/json
     - Response Body: JSON Array of movies limited to pageSize as [{}, {},..], empty array when no results
-  - Invalid input: input that does not parse
+  - Invalid input: input that does not parse or is out of range
     - Example: 100.23
     - Status: 400
     - Content-Type: text/plain